georgsmeinung/Python101Samples/README.md

 # Python 101 Samples
 This repository contains basic Python 3 samples.
-The programming challenges where took from multiple sources:
+The programming challenges where took from these sources:
 - https://adriann.github.io/programming_problems.html

 ## Starting with Python